West Tampa Branch Library2312 W. Union St.

 Friends of the Library

 This branch receives support from the Ada T. Payne Friends of the Urban Libraries, active supporters and advocates for the library.
-Proceeds from their fundraising efforts directly benefit this branch, the Robert W. Saunders, Sr. Library and the West Tampa Library.
+Proceeds from their fundraising efforts directly benefit this branch, the Robert W. Saunders, Sr. Library and the C. Blythe Andrews, Jr. Public Library.
 Book stores run by the Friends are located in all three locations.

 As one of only ten public libraries in Florida funded by philanthropist Andrew Carnegie, the Carnegie Library on Howard Avenue was constructed in 1913 in Neo-Classical Revival architectural style.
 Land for the building was donated by Angel Cuesta, a prominent cigar factory owner.
 The City of Tampa annexed West Tampa in 1925 and today the original library building continues to serve as the West Tampa community library.